wp-plugins/down-as-pdf/readme.txt

 == Changelog ==

+= 2.2.3 =
+* added: password protected posts and not published posts checking
+* added: custom font adding tool( upload font file to <strong>wp-content/plugins/down-as-pdf/cache/</strong> and then ,via addf.php?font=the-font-filename.ttf )
+* fixed: disabled Disk caching ,for it may takes more than 60s to handle a post.

 = 2.2.2 =
 * enabled Disk cache by default,added more English language country fonts.
 * added "clear cache" button